 Specify how the costs of such investigations are compensated:

-Each potential participant-directed worker (PDW) will pay for his or her combined FBI and District of Columbia criminal background check.
+Each potential PDW completes and pays for the combined FBI and District of Columbia criminal background check.
 Completing and passing the combined criminal background check is a condition of employment as a PDW.
-The criminal background check will be facilitated by the VF/EA FMS Division and results will be provided to the participant/representative employer and the Services My Way Program Coordinator.
+The criminal background check will be facilitated by the VF/EA FMS Division.
+If a PDW does not pass the required criminal background check, the participant/representative employer and the Services My Way Program Coordinator are notified.

 Specify additional staff qualifications based on participant needs and preferences so long as such